jtlapp/fieldzoo/README.md

 ## Technologies

-[NX](https://nx.dev), a tool for managing monorepos.
+[Turborepo](https://turbo.build/repo), a tool for managing monorepos.
 I expect this platform to consist of a number of apps and tools that need to share code, and monorepos make this possible.
-I settled on NX primarily for its simplicity, but it's also the fastest at building from cache.
+I started with Nx but found the file structure too messy and indirection too hard to make work.
+Turborepo is a simple veneer over familiar package structures.

 [Node.js](https://nodejs.org/en/about/), a server-side JavaScript runtime.
 Node's asynchronous, non-blocking event-driven architecture makes it easy to build high-throughput web apps.
 Node is also easy to deploy on any OS, and it allows backend devs to also work on frontend code in the same language.